 The Founders never intended for democracy to be a spectator sport.
 It was meant to be a collaborative project.
 By lowering the cost of participation, we aren't changing the mission of the Republic; we are finally providing the tools to fulfill it.

-We invite you to stop being a spectator and start being a participant—an informed architect of your own community.
-We will deliver the tools.
-You will deliver the change.
+We invite you to stop being a spectator and start being a participant — an informed architect of your own community.
+Let's build the tools.
+Let's restore the bond.
+Let's do it together.

 This is a project undertaken by the people, for the people, to ensure your democracy works better—for everyone.